marcpalmer/HORN/horn-specification.md

 ## Overview

-The basic premise of this specification is to use microformat-like techniques to embed data in your HTML output that will be used by your scripting code (JavaScript).
+The basic premise of this specification is to use [microformat][microformats]-like techniques to embed data in your HTML output that will be used by your scripting code (JavaScript).